avrvenkatesa/multi-project-tracker/replit.md

 -   **Effort Estimates Tab**: Dedicated tab in the detail modal for comprehensive estimate management, version history with visual source icons and confidence badges, version comparison, and CSV export.
 Includes a full estimation UI with AI/Hybrid options and permission-based controls.
 -   **Quick Log Time**: "Log" button on Kanban cards for rapid time entry without opening the full detail modal, visible to Team Members and above.
 -   **Project Scheduling with Advanced Item Selection**: Pre-submission validation for unestimated items, allowing selective estimation or exclusion, with a guided estimation workflow for selected items.
+-   **Strict Resource Assignment Mode**: Optional project-level setting to require all scheduled tasks have assignees.
+When enabled, prevents schedule creation if any selected items lack resource assignments, ensuring accurate workload calculations and preventing oversight of unassigned work.
+Users can disable strict mode on-the-fly if needed.

 ### Technical Implementations
 The backend is a RESTful API built with Express.js, utilizing a PostgreSQL database via Drizzle ORM.
 It employs a layered architecture with security middleware (Helmet, CORS, rate limiting), JWT authentication with httpOnly cookie-based session management, and a 6-tier RBAC system.
 Joi is used for request validation, and bcryptjs for password hashing.
 The backend handles complete CRUD operations, atomic transactions, project-level authorization, and logging.